Cannistra94/PetPredict/README.md

-# A Machine Learning Tool for MR to PET cross-modality prediction
+# A Machine Learning Tool for MR to PET cross-modality prediction in brain imaging
 A tool for predicting PET parameters using MRI sequences as input.

 Usage: